josecanciani/jscore/README.md

 # jscore

-A collection of Javascript modules to build single page apps.
+A collection of Javascript modules to build single page apps (SSPs).

 ## Objectives

-* Use latest standards (at expense of browser support if needed)
+* Use latest standards (at expense of browser support if needed).
   * This includes `import` modules (both js and css) and the use of Shadow Elements for component style isolation.
-* Provide basic framework-like functionality to build apps
+* Provide basic framework-like functionality to build apps.
-* Manage object life-cycle automatically
+* Manage object life-cycle automatically, when possible.

 ## Inspiration